Jozty/website/content/functions/whereEq.md

 ## WhereEq
 <br>

-Takes a spec object and a test object, returns true if the test satisfies the spec, false otherwise.`whereEq` is a specialization of [`where`].
+Takes a spec object and a test object, returns true if the test satisfies the spec, false otherwise.`whereEq` is a specialization of `whereAll`.

 <br>